holy-8/cool_char_lang/reference/documentation.md

 Just like in brainf, overflowing is allowed, and it will simply result in the jump to the lowest negative / highest positive value.

+The stack does not have a size limit, and can store as much cells as you'd like.
+The only limit is the computer's RAM.

 ## Variables
 CCL has variables.
 Variables are read-only, so they can hold same range of values, as "cells" on the stack.